 Rosewind was a medium-sized merchant town, thriving off the many trade routes that passed through it.
 Being placed near some of the most used trails was one of its blessings.
-The other one was the most renowned Summoning Academy in the whole human continent, which was currently the target of Asterios’s mad dash.
+The other one was the most renowned Summoning Academy in the whole Human continent, which was currently the target of Asterios’s mad dash.
 The town was bustling with people and the roads were crowded to the extreme, making it much harder for him to push through.

 While he mustered all his strength and energy to move his legs, many of his colleagues passed by his side with ease.
 Or even above his head.
 The fact was, Asterios didn’t exactly oversleep.
-Just the route to the institution's premises took him much longer than other students, which were currently dashing around while mounted on the backs of their summoned beasts.
+Just the route to the institution's premises took him much longer than other students, who were currently dashing around while mounted on the backs of their summoned beasts.
 Many tigers and wolves pounced between buildings’ walls while smaller drakes and even some pegasuses darted through the air.
 An everyday sight for the residents of Rosewind as everyone who came to live here already knew what they were getting into.

 Unfortunately, Asterios never managed to summon and contract any beasts big enough for him to ask for a ride.
 All he could do was to employ the help of those that were considered critters by others, like his current partner, Mii the Dashing Rabbit.
 He never blamed the magical beasts for this, only himself for lacking the ability to attract their attention.
-Intense studies and research was his escape and hope at the same time.
+Intense studies and research were his escape and hope at the same time.
 He never planned on abandoning his dream.